Return to Library Home Page

 Foliage/Texture: Foliage is medium green, small, cordate shaped with subtle marginal serrations; medium texture.

-Flowers & Fruits: Clusters of small, delicate pink, red, or rarely white flowers arranged in panicles; fruits are papery sheaths bearing black seeds.
+Flowers & Fruits: Clusters of small, delicate pink, red, or rarely white flowers arranged in panicles, flowers STRONGLY attract bees; fruits are papery sheaths bearing black seeds, not attractive.

-Seasonal Color: Pink flowers in late summer and fall.
+Seasonal Color: Pink flowers mostly during late summer and fall.

-Temperature: Tolerant of most microclimates in Phoenix, but struggles when summer temperatures exceed 110oF and is freeze intolerant.
+Temperature: Tolerant of most microclimates in Phoenix, but struggles when summer temperatures exceed 115oF and is freeze intolerant.

 Light: Partial to full sun.
 Avoid reflected western exposures.